quantbelt/jupyter-quant/README.md

 # Jupyter Quant

 A dockerized Jupyter quant research environment.
+It can be used as a pypi package too.

 ## Highlights